Of Course Trump Spokesman Uses Abusive Boyfriend Language

-Category: World Politics Hits: 1One thing you can say for sure about Mango Mussolini's administration, they sure have that gaslighting abuse down pat.
+Category: World Politics Hits: 5One thing you can say for sure about Mango Mussolini's administration, they sure have that gaslighting abuse down pat.
 Georgia is investigating the manner in which TrumpCo tried to toss the will of Georgia voters and scuttle the free and fair election of Joe Biden.
 Biden won Georgia, did you hear?
 Included in the investigation is the recorded and published phone call of Trump saying he "needs" eleven thousand votes and can the Georgia Republican officials get that for him.
 Breaking NYT: The office of Georgia's secretary of state has started an investigation into Trump's attempts to overturn the state's election results, including the phone call he made to Brad Raffensperger to 'find' enough votes to reverse his loss. https://t.co/0EXE9ga5Ug — Kyle Griffin (@kylegriffin1) February 8, 2021 TrumpCo's spokesman Jason Miller (don't get me started about his PERSONAL history)...

 Read more https://crooksandliars.com/2021/02/course-trump-spokesman-uses-abusive